 Ukrainian Nation-Building — A Historical Representation

 Ukrainian Museum of Canada, Alberta Branch invites you, your family, friends, and colleagues to attend our new exhibit, “Repression, Resistance and Nationhood: Ukrainian Nation-Building – A Historical Representation”.
-The exhibit opened on Friday May 22nd at 7 pm and continues until the end of August.
+Most of the exhibit’s displays will continue to be viewable in the museum gallery from May 25th until late December 2026 and in the foyer of St. John’s Cultural Centre until mid-November 2026.

 The exhibit showcases milestones in Ukrainian history including the founding of Kyiv, Kyivan Rus, the Halych-Volyn Principality and Kingdom, the Ukrainian Cossack Hetmanate, the 1917-21 Ukrainian War of Independence, Independent Ukraine and its people’s courageous fight against the Kremlin’s current military invasion of Ukraine.